Our leadership team

 Philip has a keen interest in corporate governance, information security and organisational improvement, and is a member of the Australian Institute of Company Directors and the Australian Computer Society.

-General Manager, Operations, Craig Russell
+General Manager, Operations; A/General Manager, Information and Technology Services, Craig Russell

 Craig is an experienced executive manager who has led large, diverse teams within national and international multi-site companies.
 He has 20 years' hands-on leadership experience specific to operational management, customer service, business development, people and change management in both profit and not-for-profit organisations.